Toronto is a city full of life, love, and excitement. Here are a few unique things to do in this urban dwelling!

 If we aren’t shopping at Eaton, we’d head towards Bathurst Street for a drink, or towards Chinatown for a quick bite.

+From the beautiful shores of Vancouver to the sights of Victoria.
+From the historic city of Quebec to the mountain ranges of Banff, there is something for anyone visiting Canada.
 Toronto can be as adventerous or as laid-back, as exciting or as relaxed as you make it.
-Grab a beer, head to a Blue Jays’ game (or not), walk the busy streets and smile at strangers.
-Have a good time!
+Grab a beer, head to a Blue Jays’ game (or not), walk the busy streets and smile at strangers (or not), summit the CN Tower (or not).
+Whatever you do, have a good time!

 Need some Travel Inspiration?
 If not, what are you waiting for?